evgenyb/iac-workshops/container-apps/one-week-before.md

-# lab-01 - provision lab environment
+# Dry-run of provisioning of lab environment

 As always, we need to provision lab environment before we can start working on the lab tasks.
 Statistically, based on previous workshops experience, we spent at least one hour to provision lab resources.
 This time, we do it differently.
 That is - you will provision a most time consuming resources prior the workshop day.